Women of Color Community

 WOCC aligns its efforts with the DEI Strategic Plan that was launched in fall 2021.
 The plan states that “Michigan State is dedicated to providing opportunities through education and building the future of Michigan and the nation with the talent and contributions of individuals from all backgrounds and communities.”

-The WOCC organization works closely with the Office of the Vice President and Chief Diversity Officer and the Office for Institutional Diversity and Inclusion for the purposes of being visible, supported and respected for the contributions made by women of color at MSU and to be recognized for their efforts to help the institution achieve its goal of excellence.
+The WOCC organization works closely with the Office of the Vice President and Chief Inclusion Officer and the Office for Inclusive Excellence and Impact for the purposes of being visible, supported and respected for the contributions made by women of color at MSU and to be recognized for their efforts to help the institution achieve its goal of excellence.

-As a collective, the WOCC works to bring women of color together to discuss issues related to recruitment, retention, advancement and wellness of women of color at MSU.
+As a collective, the WOCC is open to all regardless of protected identity group and works to bring women of color together to discuss issues related to recruitment, retention, advancement and wellness of women of color at MSU.
 Meetings are formatted to share time and space to learn equitably, support each other collectively and benefit from our shared knowledge and experiences.

 Primary funding is from MSU Creating Inclusive Excellence Grants, however, in an effort to build relationships, the WOCC conducts outreach to other on-campus and off-campus sources to support its initiatives.